 Knights of St. Peter Claver - Northern District Scholarship Fund – 1995 assists African-American students from the Northern District States in attaining further studies at a Catholic high school and/or at an accredited institution of higher learning.
 The fund founders are the Knights and Ladies of St. Peter Claver, established in 1909 as a fraternity for blacks who were barred from membership in the Knights of Columbus.

-Lloyd and Edythe Lewis Fund for Black Children's Health Care – 1989 will respond to pressing needs in our community, as identified by this couple.
-Lloyd Lewis, Jr., was a Dayton City Commissioner and an emeritus member of the Foundation's Governing Board.
+Lloyd and Edythe Lewis Fund for Black Children's Health Care – 1989 responds to pressing needs in our community.
+Lloyd Lewis, Jr., was a Dayton City Commissioner and an emeritus member of The Dayton Foundation’s Governing Board.
+He also was co-founder of the African-American Community Fund.
 Edythe Lewis retired from the Miami Conservancy District and was an active community volunteer.

 George W. and Irma D. Lucas Fund – 1992 assists high school graduates, who are members of the Bethel Missionary Baptist Church, in pursuing a college education.

-The Mattie Lyle Fund to Benefit Bethel Baptist Church – 2006 celebrates the 100th birthday of Mattie Lyle by providing resources to support Bethel Baptist Church's missionary work.
+The Mattie Lyle Fund to Benefit Bethel Baptist Church – 2006 celebrates the 100th birthday of Mattie Lyle, by providing resources to support Bethel Baptist Church's missionary work.
+Mattie Lyle was chairperson of the church Deaconess Board for over 60 years.

 John and Hester Moore General Purpose Fund – 1992 pools resources to help overcome adverse social and economic conditions affecting the African-American community.
-John E. Moore, Sr., was a longtime member and former chair of the Foundation's Governing Board.
+John E. Moore, Sr., was an emeritus member and former chair of The Dayton Foundation's Governing Board.
+Mr. Moore also was a co-founder of the African-American Community Fund.

 Omega Psi Phi Fraternity, Cal Lynn Crawford Scholarship Fund – 1991 provides scholarships to local college-bound African-American students from the Delta Alpha Chapter of Omega Psi Phi Fraternity.